The Ultimate Guide To B2B Link Building: Strategies For Earning High-Quality Backlinks

 Link reclamation is when you identify links that you have lost and then ask the site owner to fix them.

-Over time, you naturally lose links for various reasons.
-Reclaiming these links is a good way to maintain a healthy backlink profile.
+Over time, you naturally lose links for various reasons, and reclaiming these links is a good way to maintain a healthy backlink profile.

 The main reasons that you might lose links are: